AI search

 Reddit owns Google for crypto queries.
 Here's how to live there.

-On every commercial crypto query , '[brand] review', '[brand] vs', 'best non-KYC swap', a Reddit thread is on Google page one.
-Most brands don't realise their landing page is the second result.
+On every commercial crypto query ('[brand] review', '[brand] vs [competitor]', 'best non-KYC swap', 'is X legit'), a Reddit thread is on Google page one.
+Most brands do not realise their landing page is only the second result and that Reddit is upstream of every paid channel.

 Konstantin Anisimov